marigold-dev/deku/doc/Handlers.md

 ### Purpose

-Like a user operation, but from consensus: add a consensus operation to the pending operations.
+It is ike a user operation, but it is from consensus: add a consensus operation to the pending operations.

 ### Expected data